mnms/docs/docs/install-fbctl.md

 create cluster complete.
 ```

-From now, you can use LightningDB.
-With [Command Line](command-line-interface.md), you can get more commands of LightningDB.
+From now, you can try ingestion and querying in LightningDB with [Zeppelin](try-with-zeppelin.md) .
+And for further information about commands of FBCTL, please use [Command Line](command-line-interface.md).